a19836/bloxtor/README.md

 Our mission is to create a versatile framework that can be used in any scenario, whether remotely or locally, online or offline, by everyone – both tech-savvy and non-tech individuals.
 Our tool is designed for use by individuals and companies alike, across all departments, not just IT.
 We believe that by creating a framework accessible to everyone - no-coders, low-coders, and coders - we will significantly advance the global web development and leave our mark on the world.

 Our **vision** is to make web development faster, more automated, intelligent, and sustainable.
-We aim to make Bloxtor a go-to tool for low-code, no-code, and citizen development projects, maintaining flexibility even with high levels of code abstraction.
+We aim to make Bloxtor a go-to framework for no-code, low-code, and coding development projects, maintaining flexibility even with high levels of code abstraction.
+The goal is to develop a framework that serves as the primary development resource for web applications across all company departments, not just IT.
+With AI assistance, developers can start by creating apps using natural language and then seamlessly transition to no-code, low-code, and eventually full-code programming as needed.
+This approach offers multiple levels of creation tailored to each developer's technical expertise, ensuring flexibility and scalability.
+By automatically addressing challenges like shadow IT, scalability, and security issues, the framework enables developers to focus on what truly matters—the client’s business requirements.
 Our vision is to challenge the dominance of big companies in global web development.
 We dream of claiming a share of their pie by offering a free and transparent alternative to the world.

 ### Goals